 - Spawning success, measured by microscopic examination of reproductive organs, is used to estimate percent of fish that recently spawned.

-Since 1989, Fish and Wildlife has monitored temporal trends in contaminant levels and prevalence of liver disease in English sole at fixed sampling locations throughout Puget Sound.
+Since 1989, WDFW has monitored temporal trends in contaminant levels and prevalence of liver disease in English sole at fixed sampling locations throughout Puget Sound.
 As of 1999, we started to monitor temporal trends in contaminant exposure in Pacific herring.
 Historically, we monitored spatial patterns of contaminant exposure in a limited number of species but now we have enhanced our monitoring design to better define spatial patterns for biota from selected areas of Puget Sound.
 Currently, information on our environmental indicators are collected in three different types of studies.

 - Baseline Assessment Studies are used to examine temporal trends in contaminant exposure in fish and macro-invertebrates and the prevalence of liver disease in English sole from fixed sampling stations.
 The number and location of sampling stations and sampling frequency is determined by the life history of the species that is being monitored.
 Fewer sampling locations are needed to assess species with broad movement patterns that those species with restricted movement patterns.
 Short-lived species can be monitored annually to document temporal trends whereas long-lived species whose contaminant levels may reflect historic rather than current exposure to contamination should be monitored less frequently or not used for assessing temporal trends.